sanko/Finance-Robinhood/README.md

 This method grabs information about the user's current employment status and (if applicable) current job.

+## `investment_profile( )`

+This method grabs answers about the user's investment experience gathered by the survey performed during registration.

 ## `accounts( ... )`

 Returns a paginated list of Finance::Robinhood::Account objects related to the